Gold parting: Post medieval to modern period

 Comprehensive accounts of the salt cementation processes is given by Biringuccio in his The Method of cementing gold and of Bringing it to its Ultimate Fineness.; in the Probierbuchlein – Little Books on Assaying; by Georgius Agricola in book 10 of De Re Metallica; and by Ercker in his Treatise on ores and assaying.
 This was a period where new techniques began to be explored.
 Granulation of the gold instead of gold foil increased surface area and therefore the efficiency of the reaction.
 Salt cementation continued to be the main method of parting until the 16th century but in later Middle Ages processes using sulfur, antimony and mineral acids began to be used.
 There are archaeological finds at sites in London of distillation vessels for making acids in Britain from the 15th century which include fragments of ceramic cucurbits (vessels for heating reacting chemicals) which were used with alembics for distillation.
 By the 18th century cementation was rarely used and had been replaced by acid treatment.
 Into modern times the acid parting method continued to be used but other methods were discovered.
 In 1860s Australia the Miller process was developed, this removed silver by bubbling chlorine gas through the molten gold mixture.
 Soon after, in the 1870s, electrolytic refining of gold was developed, the Wohlwill process, to deal with the problem of removing platinum from the gold.
 This technique is the most commonly used today for processing alloys start with relatively pure gold.
-These latest processes have been employed for over 100years.
+These latest processes have been employed for over 100 years.
 For some years a new AcidLess Separation ALS process, based on the vacuum distillation method, has been used; it is a physical method, which does not use any chemical and therefore considered the greenest and sustainble of the gold parting processes.